MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     1. In **Solution Explorer**, right-click your **SimpleMathProjection** project and select **Manage NuGet Packages**.
     2. In the **Browse** tab, type or paste **Microsoft.Windows.CsWinRT** in the search box, select the item with the latest version in search results, and then click Install to install the package for that project.

-    If upon installing the package there are errors, then see [Common errors and troubleshooting](/windows/uwp/csharp-winrt/#common-errors-and-troubleshooting).

 4. Add a project reference to the **SimpleMathComponent** project.
 In **Solution Explorer**, right-click the **Dependencies** node under the **SimpleMathProjection** project, select **Add Project Reference**, and select the **SimpleMathComponent** project > **OK**.

 Don't try to build the project yet.
 We'll be doing that in a later step.